breuleux/hrepr/README.md

         )

     def __hrepr_short__(self, H, hrepr):
-        # H.atom is really mostly like H.span, but the textual representation
+        # H.atom is really mostly like H.span.
-        # of H.atom(x) through pprint is "x" whereas H.span(x) would be
-        # "<span>x</span>".
         return H.atom["person-short"](self.name)
 ```

 <img src="https://raw.githubusercontent.com/breuleux/hrepr/master/images/hrepr3.png" width="600px">

-Note how this also gave us a textual representation *for free*, using `hrepr.pprint`.
-This feature requires using special tags like `H.instance`, `H.bracketed`, `H.pair` or `H.atom` -- other ones will pretty-print like HTML -- but it's neat regardless!

 ## References

-`hrepr` (and `hrepr.pprint` for that matter) can handle circular references.
+`hrepr` can handle circular references.
 Furthermore, if an object is found at several places in a structure, only the first occurrence will be printed in full, and any other will be a numeric reference mapped to the short representation for the object.
 It looks like this:

 <img src="https://raw.githubusercontent.com/breuleux/hrepr/master/images/hrepr4.png" width="600px">